janick/WT32-SqLn/README.md

 ## Overview
 I recently bought a WT32-SC01 Plus but quickly grew frustrated when it came time to use it.
-I found plenty of YouTube videos demonstrating it's amazing screen and performance, all in an under-$30 device.
+I found plenty of YouTube videos demonstrating it's amazing screen and performance, all in an under-$30 device, but somehow the "how did you compile then upload that application to the board?" question was never answered.
 After plenty of digging and experiments and frustrating hours, here's a detailed description of what I learned.
 Further contributions welcomed.

 * [What you need to know right now](#what-you-need-to-know-right-now)